Marion Dufresne (1994): Eco-tourism

 In addition to the usual complement of scientists, researchers, technicians and construction workers, in recent years the Marion Dufresne has also played host to an increasing number of tourists (up to 14 per trip) who book passage for a period lasting about 28 days.
 A 9,000 km passage includes guided tours of Crozet, Kerguelen, and Amsterdam Islands – with opportunities to view the local wildlife.
 The ship's cabin appointments are simple but comfortable, and several forms of entertainment and exercise are available on board.
 Meals served on board are considered to be of excellent quality; the dining room can seat up to 58 at a time in two seatings.
+The ship stopped taking tourists in 2024.

 Notable events

 On 15 December 2008, the ship was involved in the rescue of Bernard Stamm, whose IMOCA Open 60 racing yacht Cheminées Poujoulat ran aground and sustained significant hull damage near the Kerguelen Islands during the 2008–2009 edition of the Vendée Globe round the world, single-handed yacht race.

-On 14 November 2012, Marion Dufresne ran aground as she reached Crozet Islands as part of third resupply campaign of the year.
+On 14 November 2012, Marion Dufresne ran aground as she reached the Crozet Islands as part of its third resupply campaign of the year.
 The incident resulted in a 25 m breach in the hull, flooding of two watertight compartments, and disabling of the bow thruster.
-The crew managed to control the damages and safely returned the vessel off the island.
+The crew managed to control the damage and safely returned the vessel out to water.
 The 110 passengers were evacuated by the on-board helicopter to the small station located on the island.
 After being assessed for seaworthiness, repairs were effected at the Elgin Brown & Hamer shipyard in Durban, South Africa.
 A similar accident occurred in 2005.

-On 7 December 2016, the ship and its crew rescued Kito de Pavant, a single-handed French sailor taking part in the 2016-2017 edition of the Vendée Globe.
+On 7 December 2016, the ship and its crew rescued Kito de Pavant, a solo French sailor taking part in the 2016–2017 edition of the Vendée Globe.
 His IMOCA 60 yacht had suffered significant damage to the keel after a collision with a sperm whale approximately 110 nmi to the north of the Crozet Islands.

 In 2019 the ship surveyed the ocean floor near the island of Mayotte, and the results showed the creation of a new 800 m underwater seamount that had not existed on maps created three years prior to the new survey.